ibm-cloud-docs/log-analysis/overview.md

 IBM Log Analysis with LogDNA is a third-party service that you can include as part of your {{site.data.keyword.Bluemix}} architecture to add log management capabilities.
 IBM Log Analysis with LogDNA is operated by LogDNA in partnership with {{site.data.keyword.IBM_notm}}.
 {:shortdesc}

-You can use IBM Log Analysis with LogDNA to manage system and application logs in the {{site.data.keyword.Bluemix_notm}}.
+You can use IBM Log Analysis with LogDNA to manage system and application logs in the {{site.data.keyword.cloud_notm}}.

 IBM Log Analysis with LogDNA offers administrators, DevOps teams, and developers advanced features to filter, search, and tail log data, define alerts, and design custom views to monitor application and system logs.